remusa/algorithms-practice/concepts/solid.md

 - **Definition**: software entities (classes, modules, functions, etc.) should be *open for extension*, but *closed for modification*.
   - "A module will be said to be open if it is still available for extension.
 For example, it should be possible to add fields to the data structures it contains, or new elements to the set of functions it performs."
   - "A module will be said to be closed if it's available for use by other modules.
 This assumes that the module has been given a well-defined, stable description (the interface in the sense of information hiding)".
-- "You should be able to *extend- a classes behaviour, *without modifying- it."
+- "You should be able to *extend* a classes behaviour, *without modifying* it."
 - We want modules that embody the two definitions:
   - We want modules to be open to extension.
 If requirements change and we get requests for new features, we'd like to accommodate them in our code.
 We want the ability to extend the behavior of our application so that we can adapt to our customer's needs.
   - We want modules to be closed for modifications, as every change has the potential to have negative side effects.
 If we create the right abstractions, we can depend mostly on well-defined and stable behaviors.
 - If we make changes *outside- the function, etc. we shouldn't have to make changes *inside*.
 - A well written class should not have to be updated in multiple spots.
-- Instead of *changing- code, *create- new code that will work with the old code.
+- Instead of *changing- code, *create* new code that will work with the old code.
 - Things should work automatically without having to make changes.
 - Commonly violated if there's a `switch` statement or multiple `if` statements.
-- We should *extract- each statement into its own class, etc.
+- We should *extract* each statement into its own class, etc.

+### Examples

 - Example:
   - An IDE like IntelliJ or Visual Studio.
 We can add extend the functionality via plugins, without having to modify the IDEs themselves (all dependencies inside the plugin, point at the system; and that nothing in the system points out towards the plugins.
 The system doesn’t know about the plugins.
 The plugins know about the system).
+  - Imagine a module which is able to turn a Markdown document into HTML.
+If the module could be extended to handle a newly proposed Markdown feature, without modifying the module internals, then it would be open for extension.
+If the module could not be modified by a consumer so that now existing Markdown features are handled, then it would be closed for modification.

-### Example
+### Example 2

 - Imagine we have a `Report` class with some basic behavior and the ability to store its contents in a database using the `save` method.